 Top-quality restaurants, mesmerising churches and a beautiful seafront walkway, Zante town is becoming increasingly popular with visitors.
 As both the capital and commercial hub of the island, Zakynthos town is well worth a visit.

 A visit to Zante town is best started in Saint Marcus square.
-Once the centre of social and political debating, the square is now home to a range of excellent cafes and restaurants.
+Once the centre of social and political debating, the square is now home to excellent cafes and restaurants.

 2. Laganas – Things to do in Laganas

-The busiest and most popular resort in Zakynthos, Laganas is popular with both families and young people.
+The busiest and most popular resort in Zakynthos, Laganas, is popular with families and young people.
 It’s an excellent resort to stay in as you explore Zakynthos with plenty to see and do:

 3. Experience a night out on the Laganas Strip